 Usually, tree roots will leave strong, undamaged sewer lines alone.
 They usually only invade leaking, split, or damaged lines buried within the top couple feet of the earth.
 When this takes place the original damage does not only get worse, the tree roots can actually clog the sewer lines and reduce the water flow, causing overflows and potentially flooding your home or building.

 But what should you do?
 Call a sewer line repair company in Columbus.

-A sewer line repair will usually be easier (and cheaper) than a burst pipe, so if you suspect an issue with your sewer line, especially if you feel that tree roots are moving into the pipe, call Service Experts Heating & Air Conditioning as soon as possible.
+A sewer line repair will usually be easier (and cheaper) than a burst pipe, so if you suspect an issue with your sewer line, especially if you feel that tree roots are moving into the pipe, call Stevenson Service Experts as soon as possible.

-So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Service Experts Heating & Air Conditioning in Columbus and we are happy to visit and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are in working order.
+So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Stevenson Service Experts in Columbus and we are happy to visit and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are in working order.